nsonb/user-profile/README.md

 ## Test
 There are no UI tests in this application.
 There is one small set of tests for useStoredData\
 custom hook during the writing of its functionalities.
+The test code can be checked out at\
+\src\__test__\useStoredData.test.tsx\

+Type yarn test in the console to run the tests.

 ## Constraint
 Due to the limited amount of time provided for this projects, there are still possible improvements\